Petroleum refining in the United States: International trade

-The United States was for decades, through 2008, the world's largest net importer of refined petroleum products.
+Up until 2008, the United States was for decades the world's largest net importer of refined petroleum products.
 But the situation quickly changed in 2008 as American refineries became much more cost-competitive due to large increases in US production of oil, natural gas, and natural gas liquids.
 The US became a net exporter of refined petroleum in 2010, and since 2013 has been the world's largest net exporter of refined petroleum.
 In 2014, the US exported 3.83 million barrels per day and imported 1.35 million barrels per day of refined petroleum, for net exports of 2.48 million barrels per day.
 The largest net importers of US refined products in 2017 were, in descending order: Mexico, Brazil, Japan, China, and Singapore.

 The competitive advantage of US refiners has been attributed to the lower price of American crude oil, as reflected by the Oklahoma-based index price West Texas Intermediate, versus the more expensive European-based index price Brent Crude.
 Due to the great surge in American production of oil, natural gas, and natural gas liquids since 2008, those products have been cheaper in the North American market than worldwide, giving American refiners a major cost advantage.
 The discount on US crude is partially attributed to the long-standing federal ban on exports of American crude oil.

 European Union refiners have been hard-hit by the growth in US exports.
 They lost much of their previous gasoline exports to the US, and also market share in the worldwide market to the newly competitive US refineries.
 In addition, US refineries have increasingly exported petroleum products to the EU.
 In 2008, US exports of gas oil (home heating fuel) surged to a 31% market share in the EU, up from 5% the previous year; in 2011, US imports held a 37% market share of gasoil in the EU.
 There has been discussion that EU refineries would have to shut down without government intervention.